amorist/awesome/README.md

 - [derekcollison/nats-http](https://github.com/derekcollison/nats-http) - Using HTTP Request and Response with NATS
 - [houqp/sqlvet](https://github.com/houqp/sqlvet) - Go fearless SQL.
 Sqlvet performs static analysis on raw SQL queries in your Go code base.
 - [rakyll/govalidate](https://github.com/rakyll/govalidate) - Validates your Go installation and dependencies.
-- [go-kratos/kratos](https://github.com/go-kratos/kratos) - A Go framework for microservices.
+- [go-kratos/kratos](https://github.com/go-kratos/kratos) - A modular-designed and easy-to-use microservices framework in Go.
 - [Golangltd/codeclass](https://github.com/Golangltd/codeclass) - Golang语言社区--腾讯课堂、网易云课堂、字节教育课程PPT及代码
 - [docker/go-plugins-helpers](https://github.com/docker/go-plugins-helpers) - Go helper packages to extend the Docker Engine
 - [jbirms/ok-zoomer](https://github.com/jbirms/ok-zoomer) - A Go program that takes an image, uses pigo to detect a face, and creates a gif that zooms in on the face